bufbuild/protobuf-es/docs/src/content/docs/well-known-types.md

 title: Well-known types
 ---

-Protobuf ships with a standard library of well-known types.
-Protobuf-ES provides them as precompiled exports from `@bufbuild/protobuf/wkt`, along with convenience APIs where JavaScript and TypeScript benefit from them most.
+Protobuf ships with a standard library of types defined in `google/protobuf/*.proto`.
+Protobuf-ES provides them as precompiled exports from `@bufbuild/protobuf/wkt`, with convenience APIs for the ones that map naturally to JavaScript values.

-If your schema imports a well-known type, generated code imports it from that subpath automatically.
+If your schema imports a well-known type, generated code imports it from `@bufbuild/protobuf/wkt` automatically.

 ## Available files